QuatschVirus/PyOS/README.md

 #### Install via the executable files
 You can install it with the shell files provided as the bin files in a release or out of the `downloads/installer` folder.
-Currently, only a Windows Executable Installer (exe) is available, but more options will eventually be added soon.
+Currently, a Windows Executable Installer (exe), a batch file (bat) and a shell script (sh, not tested) are available, but more options will eventually be added soon.
+Just run a bin file, and it should install everything correctly.

+#### Install by downloading and decompressing the archives
+You can alternatively download and decompress the archives directly.
+It's basically the exact same process the bin files run automatically.
+You can download them per Browser, or with wget: `wget https://github.com/QuatschVirus/PyOS/raw/main/download/Archives/[your desired archive name here]`
+Then, just decompress them, for example with tar: `tar -xvzf [your desired archive name here]` Note, that the libs folder contains a file called `placeholder`.
+Make sure to delete it afterwards:
+- Windows: `del libs/placeholer`
+- Unix (Linux etc.): `rm ./libs/placeholder`